The Love Parade (song): Background

 The Love Parade is the only song on The Dream Academy's eponymous album not to be produced by David Gilmour.
 Instead, the band recruited Alan Tarney to work with them on the track.
 Tarney was brought in at the suggestion of Rough Trade Records founder Geoff Travis to work on "The Love Parade".
 "What happened was, we had a pretty good demo for “Love Parade,” and we loved it, and when we made the record with David, somehow we never got 'round to it".
 Lead vocalist Nick Laird-Clowes noted that Tarney brought some "real special techniques" to the table: he tracked the vocals "12 or 15 times" during certain portions of the song.

 There were high hopes for the single, especially from Warner, and there was some degree of promotion of the song (such as a live performance on American Bandstand).
-However, the single failed to live up to the expectations of their debut single, "Life in a Northern Town", just making the top 40 (#36) in the US and reaching #68 in the UK.
+The single became the band's second song to reach the top 40 in the US, peaking at number 36.
+It also charted in Belgium, Canada, and the UK.

+When asked in a 2024 interview if there were any songs by The Dream Academy that deserved to receive resurgence in popularity similar to Kate Bush's "Running Up That Hill", Laird-Clowes picked "The Love Parade" as one of his selections.